bromoapp/logparser/README.md

 # Log Parser
+*NOTE: This project is created in Windows 10 environment.*
 ## 1. Prerequisites
 - Already have MySql server instance running in your local PC/Laptop,
 - Already have the Eclipse IDE installed